MetaCenterCloudPuppet/cesnet-hadoop/README.markdown

       https_keystore_password => 'changeit',
     }

-Modify $::fqdn and add node(s) sections as needed for multi-node cluster.
+Modify $::fqdn and add node sections as needed for multi-node cluster.

-TODO: try security example, high availability example and dependency on zookeeper
+TODO: high availability example and dependency on zookeeper

 <a name="usage"></a>
 ##Usage